fangsonghub/fangsonghub.github.io/recruit/index.md

 ## What am I expecting?

 Other than reasonable maturity in math (in particular _Probability_, _Linear Algebra_) and core CS knowledge, what TCS requires the most is your self-motivation and perseverance (true for PhD in general but more so in TCS).
 You have to enjoy what you do and lead your way by your curiosity and determination.
 Read the many web discussions on why go to TCS
 (e.g. [http://cstheory.stackexchange.com/questions/1562/why-go-to-theoretical-computer-science-research][TCS]),
-and if you find NO resonance with those comments, you may think again before you apply.
+and if you find NO resonance with those comments, you may want to think again before you apply.

 ## More opportunities & info